 Collaborative Research and Academic Working Groups

-Final NSF Research Coordination Network (RCN) - Climate, Energy, Environment and Engagement in Semiarid Regions (CE3SAR) meeting scheduled for November 27-27, 2017 in Corpus Christi
+Final NSF Research Coordination Network (RCN) - Climate, Energy, Environment and Engagement in Semiarid Regions (CE3SAR) meeting November 28, 2017 in Corpus Christi

 - POC: Rabi Mohtar, TAMU, firstname.lastname@example.org